Hypfer/Valetudo/docs/_pages/general/why-valetudo.md

 ### No cloud connectivity

+Removing the cloud has a wide range of benefits.

+#### No server dependency

 The obvious upside of this is that all your data stays on your robot.
 It also means that you won't need to have a working internet connection just to control your local vacuum robot anymore.